 1887 Birthday of legendary director George Abbott, whose long life (107 years) and colossal catalog (more than 110 Broadway shows, sometimes also as producer, writer, or even actor) remains unparalleled.
 Among his projects were the original productions of A Funny Thing Happened on the Way to the Forum, On the Town, Wonderful Town, Once Upon a Mattress, Fiorello!, Damn Yankees, On Your Toes, The Pajama Game, Where's Charley, Pal Joey, and literally dozens more.

-1973 The Theater Development Fund TKTS booth opens for (discount) business at Broadway and 47th street.
-The booth proves a landmark of the New York theatre world by providing same-day tickets to audiences to many performances, both on Broadway and off, at discounted prices.
+1973 The Theater Development Fund's TKTS booth opens for business at Broadway and 47th street.
+The booth proves a landmark of the New York theatre world by providing same-day tickets to audiences to many performances, both on Broadway and Off, at discounted prices.

-1979 After delaying the start of previews twice, and the opening night once, Got Tu Go Disco finally opens on Broadway at the Minskoff Theatre.
-The musical about a disco-hating saleswoman who becomes the queen of her local dance club—at the time, the most expensive musical ever mounted on Broadway—closes a week later, after eight performances.
+1979 After delaying the start of previews twice—and the opening night once—Got Tu Go Disco finally opens on Broadway at the Minskoff Theatre.
+The musical about a disco-hating saleswoman who becomes the queen of her local dance club closes a week later, after eight performances.
+At the time, it was the most expensive musical ever mounted on Broadway.

-1980 Gus Weil's play, To Bury a Cousin, originally saw the stage in 1967.
-The play now receives an Off-Broadway revival at the Cherry Lane Theatre, where it is directed by Phillip Oesterman and features Harry Goz and Diane Tarleton.
+1980 Gus Weil's play To Bury a Cousin, originally saw the stage in 1967.
+It now receives an Off-Broadway revival at the Cherry Lane Theatre, where it is directed by Phillip Oesterman and features Harry Goz and Diane Tarleton.

-1990 Robert Louis Stevenson is rocking and rolling Off-Broadway as his Jekyll and Hyde is turned into a rock musical, courtesy of composer Michael Skloff, with book and lyrics by the team of David Crane and Marta Kauffman.
+1990 Robert Louis Stevenson is rocking and rolling Off-Broadway as his Jekyll and Hyde is turned into a rock musical, courtesy of composer Michael Skloff, with a book and lyrics by David Crane and Marta Kauffman.
 Seven years later, Frank Wildhorn tries his hand at the dual-personality drama on Broadway.

 1991 Two couples find themselves celebrating the Fourth of July on Fire Island together when Terrence McNally's play Lips Together, Teeth Apart, opens at the Manhattan Theatre Club at City Center.
 The play stars Nathan Lane and Swoosie Kurtz, and Christine Baranski and Anthony Heald, as the two married pairs.
 Following a successful engagement, the production transfers to Off-Broadway's Lucille Lortel Theatre for a commercial run in January 1992.

-2004 Musical Theatre Works, the not-for-profit Off-Broadway company that created and developed new musicals for 21 years, announces that it has run out of money and will shutter immediately.
+2004 Musical Theatre Works, the not-for-profit Off-Broadway company that created and developed new musicals for 21 years, announces that it will shutter effective immediately.

 2009 A music-filled Shakespeare in the Park production of Twelfth Night, starring Raúl Esparza, Anne Hathaway, Audra McDonald, and Stark Sands, opens at the Delacorte Theater in Central Park.
 Directed by Daniel Sullivan, it features an original score by Brooklyn-based folk-rock band Hem.